dmytrofrolov/Cpp/Arduino/README.md

-This is the programs what I writes for my Arduino Mega
+This is the programs what I wrote for my Arduino Mega

+[Clock with relay](/Clock-with-relay/) is the simple program that make arduino to turn on the light at some time.